'We got away with one' - Man Utd pulled off the biggest heist in Premier League history at Brighton | Goal.com

 Incredibly, Donny van de Beek, who Solskjaer has hailed for his creativity and movement, had to wait until the 91st minute to be introduced, with the manager instead turning to defensive reinforcements, with Fred replacing the anonymous Paul Pogba, who had another poor game, and Eric Bailly coming on for Mason Greenwood.

-United looked set to drop two more points, but Maupay's senseless handball from United's first corner of the game enabled Solskjaer’s side rob all three.
+United looked set to drop two more points, but Maupay's senseless handball from the visitors' first corner of the game enabled Solskjaer’s side to rob all three.

 Chris Kavanagh had already blown the full-time whistle when he was called to check the VAR monitor and he duly pointed to the spot.
 Fernandes hasn’t missed a penalty since 2016 and has scored his last 17.
 There was never any doubt over the ball ending up in the back of the net.